lbachan/Applied-Data-Science-Capstone/README.md

 the same regions._**

-**_Questions that can be asked using the above mentioned datasets_** -What is best location in New York City for Indian Cuisine ?
+**_Questions that can be asked using the above mentioned datasets_** &ndashWhat is best location in New York City for Indian Cuisine ?
--Which areas have potential Indian Resturant Market ?
+&ndashWhich areas have potential Indian Resturant Market ?
--Which all areas lack Indian Resturants ?
+&ndashWhich all areas lack Indian Resturants ?

 ## 2) Data